damonspencerroberts/React-Note-Pad-Exercise/README.md

 - Using redux for state management
 - Using `useContext` for state management
 - Awesome designs → More text, headers anything you want be creative
-- Ability to delete a note
-- Ability to update a note
 - More fields as inputs
 - Add a database to persist the data
 - Add Jest and test your components, and hooks.